 4) What is Ethereum 2.0 (Eth2)?

-Ethereum is perceived to be similar to Bitcoin.
-However, unlike Bitcoin, the Ethereum blockchain was not created as digital money.
+Ethereum is perceived to be like Bitcoin.
+However, unlike Bitcoin, the Ethereum blockchain was not originally created as digital money.

 History of Ethereum

-Want to learn about Blockchain - Join Blockchain Training Course today!
+Aspiring to become a Blockchain expert - Join Blockchain Training Course today!

 How Does Ethereum Work?